sandialabs/pyscan/Git_Best_Practices.md

     To get and switch to a remote branch use the command: git checkout remote-branch-name-here

-    You will now be on that remote branch.
+    It should say "branch 'remote-branch-name-here' set up to track 'origin/remote-branch-name-here'".
+If so, you will now be on that remote branch.
+    Otherwise, make sure you typed the remote branch name correctly and try again.

 Creating and Managing Branches